 The result is good copyediting leads to good conversations between the copyeditor and writer about what the writer was trying to do and how they can do it better.
 Problem is, most authors are exhausted by this point and the last thing they want is another round over the coals of criticism.

 One way copyedits are done is through Word and revision marks.
 The copyeditor gets the so called ‘final draft’, reviews it chapter by chapter making line edits the author can see, and leaves comments or questions for things that might need to be rewritten.
 It looks like this:

-As the author, I have to go through change by change and decide for myself one of four five things:
+As the author, I have to go through change by change and decide for myself one of five things:

 - Is the change good?

 - If I don’t like the change, was there a problem in the original I should fix?

 - Is the copyeditor right grammatically, but wrong stylistically?

 - Is the copyeditor an idiot and didn’t get the joke?
 Or is this just not funny?

 - Does this section need to be rewritten, entirely scrapped, or have new paragraphs added?